perfectblue/ctf-writeups/2020/whitehat-grandprix-2020/web02/README.md

 ?>
 ```

 The interesting functionality here is we can rotate an image.
-The bug lies in that function:
+The bug lies in the function:

 ```php
 function rotate_feature_img($post_id, $degrees) {